 1. Claim your freebies

-Under the Affordable Care Act, certain preventive health services are free to you, even with a high-deductible policy.
+Under the Affordable Care Act, certain preventive health services are available to you at no cost, even with a high-deductible policy.
 Make sure the doctor’s office or hospital accurately codes any such procedure you have.
 That way, the insurance company will know it’s one of the free services and will cover the cost.

 2. Ask for a discount

 Tell your doctor’s office or the hospital that you have a high-deductible plan and ask if there’s a discount for paying cash.
-(My dentist provides a discount, but the doctors and hospital where I live do not.)
 You may even find that a doctor will give you a considerable discount if she knows you have to cover the entire cost out-of-pocket.

 If you can’t afford to pay, ask the doctor or hospital for a low- or no-interest installment plan.
 Some still offer them.

 Needless to say, you should ask whether a less expensive, alternative treatment is available.

 3. Save on medications

 Ask your doctor if a generic exists for the drug he or she wants to prescribe.
 If so, don’t stop there — shop around.
 A few years ago, Consumer Reports found a 447 percent difference in the price when it surveyed stores for the cost of generic versions of five widely prescribed medications.
 Costco was the cheapest, CR said.

 Also, see “10 Ways to Get Your Medications for Less.”